-where $C{RC}$ is the Radon corrected channel, $C{CA}$ is the cosmic and aircraft corrected channel, RadonU is the Radon component in the downward uranium window, $a_C$ is the proportionality factor and $b_C$ is the constant determined experimentally for this channel from over-water data.
+where C{RC} is the Radon corrected channel, C{CA} is the cosmic and aircraft corrected channel, Radon_U is the Radon component in the downward uranium window, a_C is the proportionality factor and b_C is the constant determined experimentally for this channel from over-water data.
+The same coefficients that were determined from survey data over land and water at Austvågøya-Hinnøya were used for the Radon correction in every sub-region.